 This temple is one of the most obscure of the lot but not lacking in importance as a religious site.
 It is one of the six sad kahyangan (temples of the world) which is dedicated to the supreme God – Sang Hyang Widi Wasa and also one of Bali’s nine directional temples to protect from evil spirits.
 Visiting this temple requires a bit of an effort as you need a serious 1.5 hours hike to the top of 1,700 steps, which cuts into the mountainside jungle.
 At the peak, you also get a grand view of Gunung Agung with the temple gate framing it.
 One of the best time to visit here is the day after Galungan to see the Lempuyang during its odalan.

 Though small in size, this temple is beautiful in its own rights with beautiful lotus ponds on it temple grounds.
 A temple dated back to the 19th century, it was built by the royal family of that time to dedicate to the Goddess of Saraswati (Goddess of Knowledge and Learning).
-The temple has exquisite exterior design while the interiors resemble a typical Balinese temples with stone carvings.
+The temple has exquisite exterior design while the interiors resemble the typical Balinese temples with stone carvings.
 The splendor of this temple is because it stood amidst the beautiful lotus pond lined with trees.
 Pura Saraswati is also used for many dance performances on Thursday evenings.
 You may visit the temple for free but there is a fee for the dances.

 Top 10 Must Visit Places in Bali